4.9 satisfaction rating/14k+ learners

 Resources

-Access to evidence-based information that supports lived and learned experiences ensures continued growth, allowing for more exploration of what you've learned (or think you've learned).
+Access to resources that support lived and learned experiences ensures continued growth, enabling deeper exploration of what you’ve learned (or think you’ve learned).
 Resources are gateways to help and empowerment tools for allies and advocates.